 The following table shows the average monthly cost of liability-only and full-coverage car insurance for 10 of the largest insurance companies in America:

-Auto-Owners offers the cheapest average rates for liability-only policies, at $55 per month, while State Farm has the cheapest monthly full-coverage rates, at $139.
+Auto-Owners offers the cheapest average rates for liability-only and full-coverage policies, at $40 and $82 per month, respectively.

 It’s important to note that actual rates can vary based on your individual circumstances and coverage needs, so it’s worthwhile to compare auto insurance quotes from multiple companies.
 That way, you’ll find the best coverage at the most affordable price.